0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/deploy-contracts.md

 $ make install
 ```

-Firstly, we will deploy contracts to Polygon PoS chain by `cb-sol-cli deploy` command. `--all` flag make the command deploy all contracts including Bridge, ERC20 Handler, ERC721 Handler, Generic Handler, ERC20, and ERC721 contract.
+Firstly, we will deploy contracts to Polygon PoS chain by `cb-sol-cli deploy` command. `--all` flag makes the command deploy all contracts including Bridge, ERC20 Handler, ERC721 Handler, Generic Handler, ERC20, and ERC721 contract.
 In addition, it'll set the default relayer account address and the threshold.

 ```bash
 # Deploy all required contracts into Polygon PoS chain